DataVizJN/datasets/README.md

 <br/>

-* For datasets, refer to the [official GitHub repository for #TidyTuesday](https://github.com/rfordatascience/tidytuesday)
+* For #TidyTuesday datasets, refer to the [official GitHub repository for #TidyTuesday](https://github.com/rfordatascience/tidytuesday)